Our six-week challenge gives you the tools you need to crush every health and fitness goal on your list.

 Day 2: Make It Real

 1. Write down your goal.
 Really—with a pen and paper.
+(Better yet: Write it down in your 40-Day Progress Journal!)
 Talk to your friends and family about it.
 Even post it on social.
 This way, you have support everywhere you turn rather than excuses to hide behind, says Jen.
 (See: How Social Media Can Help You Lose Weight)

 2. Buy a reusable water bottle.
 "Identify how much water you're consuming," says Jen.
 "As I help increase your water intake, you'll end up going through a lot of bottles!
 That translates to about 2,000 water bottles per year!
 Let's be awesome and help the planet as we hydrate, yeah?"
 Drinking water encourages better digestion and blood flow, improves skin tone and texture, and keeps your body from hoarding fat, says Jen.
 How?
 One of water's main responsibilities is to regulate your body temperature.
 When you're short on water, your body will hold on to extra fat so it can regulate your temperature that way.
 Remember: Your body is smart and will do whatever it takes to get the very big job of body homeostasis done, she says.
 (More on that here: 6 Reasons Drinking Water Solves Any Problem)